Remainders 31 May 2025

 Ex Post Facto: I started this remainders a couple-three weeks ago, then did not give it much attention, then did a rush of searches for a variety of reasons that finally gave me a few entries.

-I then became extremely busy for a several days and wound work working the weekend.
+I then became extremely busy for a several days and wound up working the weekend.
 Therefore, I did not close out my remainders list properly.
 So, I have now updated it (Monday 23 March 2025).

 • I stumbled on a weblog where I found mention of a Linux-based mobile phone.
 The operating system is called Mobian and it looks interesting.